Client Reviews & Case Results

 Criminal Charge in Hampton: Aiding the Escape of a Prisoner

-Client was charge with aiding the escape of a prisoner from a local jail, a felony.
+Client was charged with aiding the escape of a prisoner from a local jail, a felony.
 The client adamantly maintained his innocence.
 Josh worked with the client and prepared him to tell his side of the story to a jury.
 After an initial hung jury, the Commonwealth later agreed to drop the charge.

 Custody Case in Williamsburg and James City County